nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* :bulb: Important tip: For increased readability, we have included an optional multi-line command format for commands that may require multiple inputs (add, edit).
+After each input, you can include a line break just by simply entering a backslash `\` to move on to the next line to continue writing the next part of your command input!
+Note that you will not have to delete the backslash that appears before continuing to type!

 </div>